- Annual FERPA Notice*

 What should I do if I receive a call about a student with a confidentiality hold?

 If a caller requests information about a student who has a confidentiality hold, you cannot provide any information about that student; in fact, you cannot even acknowledge that the individual is a NEOMED student.
 Any student who has placed a privacy hold on their record must conduct all business in person after presenting photo identification.
 A staff member may communicate with a student via a NEOMED email account if non-disclosure has been requested, but confidential disclosures should be kept to a minimum as part of general email protocol.
-If there is any question regarding whether specific information can or should be provided, always err on the side of caution and consult your supervisor, the Registrar or Executive Director for Enrollment Services.
+If there is any question regarding whether specific information can or should be provided, always err on the side of caution and consult your supervisor, the University Registrar.

 How can I get student data for a report I need to do or assessment purposes?

-Faculty and staff can submit a request to the Registrar or Executive Director for Enrollment Services by either utilizing the Internal Data Request Form* or submitting an email from their NEOMED account that outlines what they need, why, when and whether this will be a reoccurring request.
-Enrollment Services will attempt to respond within 3-5 business days, depending on the complexity of the request.
+Faculty and staff can submit a request to the University Registrar by either utilizing the Internal Data Request Form* or submitting an email from their NEOMED account that outlines what they need, why, when and whether this will be a reoccurring request.
+The Office of the Registrar will attempt to respond within 3-5 business days, depending on the complexity of the request.

 Can parents access their son or daughter’s academic record?